For those that are new to the concept of financial independence, here are 10 baby steps on The Path to becoming a millionaire.

 Click here to live like a King.

-The world may be beautiful and full of good things (see above) but it can also seem random, capricious and unfair.
+The world may be beautiful and full of good things (see above) but it can also seem unfair.
 Especially in the Prison Camp.

 9. Calculate your investing costs

 If you are paying into a pension, do you know what funds you are investing in and what the total charges are?
 As an actual number of £s / $s / €s?

 People who use a financial adviser or wealth manager are often clueless as to how much they are paying in total investment costs.
 For example, I have asked people this question who guessed less than £200 a year.
 When we then dug into it, the actual amount was closer to £20,000 a year.
 Doh!